Foundation Models for Bioacoustics -- a Comparative Review: Comparative Analysis

 \paragraph{Limitations} We evaluate our models solely with frozen encoders.
 Unfreezing them and fully fine-tuning the models could further improve the performance~\cite{kumar2022finetuningdistortpretrainedfeatures}.
 We omitted such experiments not only because of the substantial increase in computational requirements but also because of the sensitivity to hyperparameter adjustments.
-Furthermore, our probing-based experimental results are influenced by the choice of hyperparameters, and setting them model- and benchmark-wide fixed could favour some models.
+Furthermore, our probing-based experimental results are influenced by the choice of hyperparameters, and keeping them fixed across models and benchmarks could favour some models.
 A computationally intensive model- and dataset-based hyperparameter optimisation could therefore improve the results.